 The success of the Plan is subject to certain economic risks.
-Among other things the Debtor believes the following risks exist: (i) that LTD Teamwork Realty, LLC will become an unreliable tenant if the real estate sales market takes another unexpected long-term down-turn (which is not what the market is presently predicting); (ii) that there could be a vacancy in one or more units in the Real Estate causing a shortfall in rents received if the vacancy is unexpected or requires eviction proceedings; and/or (iii) that Lisa D'Aoust, the principal owner of the Debtor and of LTD Teamwork Realty, LLC might die in which event there could be an adverse change in ownership and management that could cause financial problems which could cause the Plan to fail.
-The Debtor believes these are events unlikely to take place because to the best of her knowledge Ms. D'Aoust is in good health and the real estate market is predicted to continue to improve.
+Among other things the Debtor believes the following risks exist: (i) that Teamwork Realty will become an unreliable tenant if the real estate sales market takes another unexpected long-term downturn (which is not what the market is presently predicting); (ii) that there could be a vacancy in one or more units in the Real Estate causing a shortfall in rents received if the vacancy is unexpected or requires eviction proceedings; and/or (iii) that Lisa D'Aoust, the principal owner of the Debtor and of Teamwork Realty might die in which event there could be an adverse change in ownership and management that could cause financial problems which could cause the Plan to fail.
+The Debtor believes these events are unlikely to take place because, to the best of her knowledge, Ms. D'Aoust is in good health and the real estate market is predicted to continue to improve.